tibs/fish-and-chips-and-kafka-talk/slides.rst

 We know how to scale with multiple Producers and Consumers

-We know how to share the order information with other data users
+We made a simple model for orders with plaice

-We had a brief look at modelling "plaice" orders
+We talked briefly about using Kafka Connectors to share data with other data users

 We talked briefly about how one might model the hot cabinet in more detail